johnnygoblue/treasureIsland/README.md

 the First Mate will ever accidentally overlook treasure (`$`), and both are unable to move over impassable terrain (`#`).

-All discovery happens in adjacent squares using cardinal directions only: North, South, East, or West.
-New locations can be discovered by looking one square in each of these directions, but never diagonally or at a greater distance.
+All investigation happens in squares adjacent to the current location, whether on land or water.
+New locations can be discovered by looking one square in each of the cardinal directions: North, East, South, and West.
+Discovery will never happen diagonally or at a distance greater than one.
 Each square can only be discovered once; get these pirates stuck in an infinite loop, and you will most surely be keelhauled.

 To satisfy the moods of your "employers", you develop two routing schemes, one that uses a stack and one that uses a queue to store newly discovered locations.